brocaar/chirpstack-docs/content/guides/microsoft-azure.md

     commands_connection_string="[Gateway Commands Connection String]"
 {{</highlight>}}

-### Install LoRa App Server
+### Install ChirpStack Application Server

 The following commands will be executed on the VM.
 After the previous step you should still be connected using SSH.

 {{<highlight bash>}}
-sudo apt install lora-app-server
+sudo apt install chirpstack-application-server
 {{</highlight>}}

-### Configure LoRa App Server
+### Configure ChirpStack Application Server

-The LoRa App Server configuration file is located at `/etc/lora-app-server/lora-app-server.toml`.
+The ChirpStack Application Server configuration file is located at `/etc/application-server/application-server.toml`.
 Below you will find a minimal but working configuration example.
-Please refer to the LoRa App Server [Configuration](/lora-app-server/install/config/) documentation for all the available options.
+Please refer to the ChirpStack Application Server [Configuration](/application-server/install/config/) documentation for all the available options.

 To test if there are no errors, you can execute the following command:

 {{<highlight bash>}}
-sudo lora-app-server
+sudo application-server
 {{< /highlight >}}

 This should output something like (it is important that there are no errors):